oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

     ![SQL Worksheet.](./images/moviestream-sql-worksheet.png " ")

-## Task 2: Connect Autonomous Database to an AI Provider and Create an AI Profile
+## Task 2: Connect Autonomous Database to an AI Provider, Create an AI Profile, and a Vector Index

 ### Background
 There are 3 things to do in order to connect Autonomous Database to an AI provider: